philipbrown/machine-learning/README.md

-# machine-learning
-Adventures in Machine Learning
+# Adventures in Machine Learning